Harley-Davidson Sportster: Construction

 The cam followers used in Sportster engines, K models, big twin side-valve models, and the side-valve W model series, were a slightly shorter version of the followers used in the larger motors, but featured the same 0.731 in diameter body and 0.855 in diameter roller follower used since 1929.
 The company used similar cam followers for decades, with minor changes, from 1929 to the 1980s.

-Sportster engines retained the K/KH design crankcase design, in which the transmission is contained in the same casting as the engine, and driven by the engine with a triple-row #35 chain primary drive and a multi-plate cable-operated clutch.
+Sportster engines retained the K/KH design crankcase design, in which the transmission was contained in the same casting as the engine, and driven by the engine with a triple-row #35 chain primary drive and a multi-plate cable-operated clutch.
 Models since 1991 have five speeds; 1990 and earlier models had four speeds.

 The engine was mounted directly to the frame from 1957 through the 2003 model year.
 While this system allows the bike to be somewhat lighter with more precise handling, it also transmits engine vibration directly to the rider.
-In 2003, Harley Davidson produced a limited number of 100th anniversary model sportsters.
+In 2003, Harley Davidson produced a limited number of 100th anniversary model Sportsters.
 They are identified by the 100th anniversary paint schemes and plaques attached to the sheetmetal, speedometer housing, and engine.
 Sportsters released in 2004 and later use rubber isolation mounts and tie links to limit engine movement to a single plane, which greatly reduces vibration felt by the rider.
 Buell motorcycles built with variants of the Sportster engine have used a rubber mount system since 1987.

 The Model K, from which the Sportster evolved, was the first civilian motorcycle produced by Harley-Davidson with hydraulic shock absorbers on both wheels.
 Common usage calls this a K Model.

 Model K series

-This is developed from the earlier 45 W model, but with the revised flat head engine and new 4-speed transmission contained in the same castings as would become the Sportster.
+This was developed from the earlier 45 W model, but with the revised flat head engine and new 4-speed transmission contained in the same castings as would become the Sportster.
 The connecting rods would be inherited by the Sportster along with many other design elements and dimensions.